Oral Cancer: Surgery

 What are the possible side effects of the surgery?

-Will the surgery change how I use my mouth to eat, breathe, or talk?
+Will the surgery change how I eat, breathe, or talk?

 Will I need more surgeries to be able to swallow or speak?